 There are also aetiological (causation) myths.
 Many explain specific phenomena, either natural or man-made.
 One tells how, when Apollo inadvertently killed the beautiful youth Hyacinthus, he caused the letters ‘ai ai’ (representative of wailing) to appear on the petals of the hyacinth; another recounts how the same god’s anger caused crows to have black feathers.

 Cities used local myths to proclaim their own status or the origins of rites.
 Thus Thebes boasted of its foundation by the legendary Cadmus, while Athens claimed that it was so loved by the gods that Poseidon and Athene fought one another to possess it.
-Elsewhere, mythology was used to bolster sanctuaries such as Delphi, Delos and Eleusis, while hymns performed there heightened ties between worshippers and mythology.

 Photo Gallery Causation, Local Myths & Variations Greek